vxst/docker-workspace/README.md

 Numpy, scipy and sympy pass the self-tests.
 Most packages have been briefly tested and used on all three platforms.

-The aim of this image is to balance usability, correctness and the latest version.
-It might be the easiest way to setup a Linux workspace on Apple M1, since Docker has released RC1 version of Apple Silicon, and there seems to be no other way to run VMs on the new M1 chip.
+This image aims to balance usability, correctness and the latest version.
+It might be the easiest way to setup a Linux workspace on Apple M1, since Docker has released the stable version for Apple Silicon, and there seems to be no easier way to run the Linux development environment on the new M1 chip.

 # Included language